 The goal this month is to compose an image that bears a visual time stamp of today.
 This is different, of course, from just shooting snapshots that include the authentic environment; you should still compose your images carefully and deliberately.
 The image might feature era-relevant elements prominently or formally — such as an environmental portrait of a child in her poster-adorned bedroom or surrounded by a careful layout of her favorite toys of the moment.
 Or the image might provide more subtle cues, such as the branded cereal packaging visible on the kitchen counter.
 The key is to create a beautiful photograph that someone might look at in 20 years and be able to identify as an image from today.
 For an extra challenge, think about how timelessness can coexist with fads, trends, and obsolete technology.
 In what ways might your children’s children look back on these images, learn a little something about the era, and still powerfully connect with the subject, setting, or story?
 How might you incorporate stories or emotions that are universally enduring alongside elements that will be fascinatingly outdated in a few years?

-Thank you to everyone who participated in the exercise!
-We love seeing all the beautiful imagery!
-Do you want to participate in the next Creativity Exercise?
-Visit the forum here where Sarah Wilkerson has challenged us with the theme “The Unplanned Diptych“.
+And be sure to participate in the next exercise!
+Visit the forum where Sarah has posted “The Unplanned Diptych.”
 We’d love to see your work!